 - Coarsely chop dates and in a 1½- to 2-quart saucepan simmer dates in water, uncovered, 5 minutes.
 Remove pan from heat and stir in baking soda.
 (Mixture will foam.)
 Let mixture stand 20 minutes.

-- While mixture is standing, into a bowl sift together flour, baking powder, ginger, and salt.
+- While mixture is standing, into a bowl sift together flour, baking powder, pumpkin pie spice, and salt.
 In a large bowl with an electric mixer beat together butter and sugar until light and fluffy.
 Beat in eggs 1 at a time, beating well after each addition.
+Beat in the vanilla extract.
 Add flour mixture in 3 batches, beating after each addition until just combined.
-Add date mixture and with a wooden spoon stir batter until just combined well.
+Fold in pecans and date mixture and with a wooden spoon stir batter until just well-combined.

 - Pour batter into baking pan and set pan in a larger baking pan.
 Add enough hot water to larger pan to reach halfway up sides of smaller pan.
 Cover the pan with a piece of buttered parchment paper and then a piece of heavy-duty aluminum foil.
 Seal it as tightly as you can.
 Bake on the middle rack of oven until a tester inserted into the middle comes out clean, 60 to 75 minutes*.
 Remove smaller pan from water bath.
 Let pudding cool slightly before serving.